Srol/kinja-archive/readme.md

 This code downloads your Kinja archive.

+**Important**: this attempts to intelligently filter content, so some of your text, especially using unusual features like attributions, may be left behind.

 Python 3.7 is recommended.
 Not sure how far back this would go.

 You'll need library bs4 as well.